Practical ideas for helping children learn emotional regulation strategies.

 The Importance of Emotional Regulation

 Twenty years ago, emotional regulation wasn’t something we discussed much in early childhood, or even primary/elementary, education circles.
 We’re now in a better position to understand the positive effects of effective self-regulation, and when we know better, we do better.
 Helping kids of all ages to learn to self-regulate helps them to better navigate around hormones, big emotions, anxiety and new or overwhelming life experiences (for example, starting or moving school).
+It’s a worthwhile investment of our time and resources.

 Emotional Regulation Activities for Kids